 Similarly, the concepts behind most dark patterns are powerful: most can be found in negative as well as positive user experiences.
 Microsoft Word offers a positive user experience, for example, by not only asking if the user wants to save changes, but also by highlighting “Save.”
 This is an interaction design pattern known as a smart default: for a busy user who hits the Enter key before reading the pop up, Microsoft’s thoughtfulness is the only thing stopping them from losing hours of work.

 And Amazon uses the same interaction to allow users to enter a “default” credit card.
 When the user enters new credit card information, a popup appears asking “would you like to make this the default credit card?”
 “Yes” is highlighted.
 It doesn’t hurt the user if he accidentally makes this his default card …but it doesn’t necessarily help either.
 This means the same interaction that yielded a “positive” user experience in Microsoft Word creates a “neutral” user experience on Amazon.
+If you need a credit card but can not get one due to your credit score, here you can find the best companies to fix credit report errors.

 Finally, the same interaction design pattern has its equivalent dark pattern.
 For example, most companies suggesting users to sign up for a newsletter are not doing it to help the user.
 In the newsletter sign up for a Boston-based rock gym, below, “Yes” is highlighted—as it was in Microsoft Word—but this streamlines the business’s goal, not the user’s.